 The project sponsor shall provide the information requested in the application, and any additional information subsequently requested by the IE that the IE finds relevant to the evaluation of the application.
-To the extent a project sponsor considers any of the information submitted with its application to be confidential or proprietary, such information must be clearly identified.
+The project sponsor will have seven (7) days to respond a request from the IE for additional information.
+If the information is not provided by the project sponsor within this timeframe the IE will continue evaluating the proposal with the information originally contained within the project sponsor application.
+To the extent a project sponsor considers any of the information submitted with its application to be confidential or proprietary; such information must be clearly identified.
+[Note: The issue of data handling and confidentiality in this process needs additional discussion and input from the TTF.
+What information will the PMC need to review as part of the IE recommendation in order to support their decision to approve a developer?
+Are NDAs required, redactions, other data security safeguards?
+This concern applies to all aspects of this process where potentially sensitive data and information is exchanged.
+Suggest review of MISO confidentiality provisions for their competitive solicitation process.]

-The project sponsor application contains questions intended to collect the following general information from the project sponsor that will collectively evidence the sponsor’s capabilities relative to the bid evaluation and selection criteria (see Proposal Evaluations).
+The Project Sponsor Application contains questions intended to collect the following general information from the project sponsor that will collectively evidence the sponsor’s capabilities relative to the proposal evaluation and selection criteria (see Proposal Evaluations).

 Detailed proposed project description and route